Explore Cork’s food scene

 Ballymaloe House

 Travel to East Cork and enjoy the famous Ballymaloe House hospitality.
-Discover the lush green countryside and savour the homecooked meals, with ingredients sourced from the Ballymaloe grounds and walled gardens.
-At this historic country house, menus change daily with talented chefs creating traditional Irish meals for guests.
+Discover the lush green countryside and savour the home-cooked meals, with ingredients sourced from the Ballymaloe grounds and walled gardens.
+At this historic country house, menus change daily with talented chefs creating traditional Irish meals for hungry guests.

-Visit one of the original Jameson warehouses on the site and draw a special Jameson blend straight from the cask.
-Craft ambassadors are on hand to share tips, this experience is a must for true whiskey fans.
+Visit one of the original Jameson warehouses on-site and draw a special Jameson blend straight from the cask.
+Craft ambassadors are on hand to share tips, making this experience a must for true whiskey fans.

 Enjoy Waterford’s unique food